Last Updated on March 2, 2026 by Emily Hopkins

 If you take a look at The 15 Best Cities To Live In Portugal, you’ll understand why Portugal is a growing retirement destination!
 But hey, don’t expect boredom, empty streets, and no social activities here.
 The top big cities for expats are full of color, excitement, and lots of fun things to do, even for expat retirees.

-Here’s an estimate of your main monthly expenses, which include rent, utilities, groceries, and public transport.
-The only thing that significantly varies according to location is the rent because even utilities and groceries are priced more or less the same everywhere.
+Here’s an estimate of your main monthly expenses, covering rent, utilities, groceries, and public transport.
+Rent varies most by location, while utilities and groceries are generally similar across Portugal.

 Take a look: